hyperledger-labs/perun-doc/source/introduction.rst

 The project is based on a on the perun protocol, a set of cryptographic protocols invented and formally analyzed by cryptographic researchers at TUDa and the University of Warsaw.
 Perun protocol allows users to shift transaction and smart contract execution away from the blockchain into so-called payment and state-channels.
 These channels are created by locking coins on the blockchain and can be updated directly between the users and without any on-chain interaction.
 This makes state-channel-based transactions much faster and cheaper than on-chain transactions.
 The underlying blockchain guarantees that all off-chain transactions will be enforced on-chain eventually.
+For a detailed explanation on the concept of state channels, please read section on :ref:`State Channels`.

 In comparison to other channel technologies like the Lightning Network, the Perun construction offers the following unique features:

-Perun’s state-channel virtualization
+State-channel virtualization
 ````````````````````````````````````
 To connect users that do not have a joint open state-channel, existing
 state-channels can be composed to form so-called virtual channels.
 These